Skip to main content

 7:45 AM – 4:00 PM

 Welcome!
 Fulshear High School Library provides resources that encourage and support high academic achievement in the classroom and beyond.
-The library provides digital and print resources, including but not limited to books, databases, and ebooks.
+The library provides digital and print resources, including but not limited to books, databases, and equipment.

 button featuring purple horse and the words "online catalog"